vast-data/vastdb_nifi/README.md

 Then visit: https://hostname_or_ipaddress:8443 and login with `username: admin` and `password: 123456123456`

 Note:
 - The `--platform linux/amd64` is a hard requirement.
+- If you receive a SNI error when accessing NiFi from your browser, verify the NIFI_HOST variable is set to your NiFi hostname or ip address.

 ### Apache NiFi Install